ajbennet/incubee_ui/README.md

 Afte the installs just gulp serve

-If working on a localhost with google chrome make sure you have installed the cors plugin and it is enabled
+If working on a localhost with google chrome make sure you have installed the CORS plugin and it is enabled